Today’s Wonder of the Day was inspired by Bailey . Bailey Wonders, “Can germs be good for you?” Thanks for WONDERing with us, Bailey !

 But can germs also be good?
 You bet they can!
 Read on to learn more about germs and how they can be both bad and good.

 If you're wondering exactly what germs are, don't worry.
 They're not alien forces or “cooties."
 They're actually tiny living organisms.
 They're so small, in fact, that you need a microscope to see them.

-The four main types of germs are bacteria, viruses, fungi and protozoa.
-In today’s Wonder, we’ll concentrate on bacteria.
+The four main types of germs are bacteria, viruses, fungi, and protozoa.
+We'll concentrate on bacteria for now.